St. Maria Goretti

 Adaptive Faith Formation Class

-Our adaptive class for any child between grades 2 and 6 who have been diagnosed within the Autism spectrum.
+Our adaptive class is for any child between grades 2 and 6 who has been diagnosed within the Autism spectrum.

 The classes are held during Sunday Family PREP time following the 9:30 Mass.
 The children will learn about our faith and be prepared to receive their Sacraments during their second year of study.
 If your child is not on the Autism spectrum but does have special needs please contact us.
 We will find a way to share our faith with them!